 Well, Actually, There Are a Couple More Types of Strokes

 The strokes caused by a clot blocking the blood vessel can be one of two types.
 One type is a block where the blood clotted right in the vessel in the brain.
 The other type of block happens when the blood clot occurs in a blood vessel in a more distant part of the body, far from the brain, but a piece of this distant clot breaks off and travels through the blood vessel until it wedges in a small blood vessel in the brain and blocks the blood vessel.

 In addition, there are two types of bleeding strokes, but for now we’ll stop adding types of strokes.

 What Causes Strokes and How to Prevent Them

-High Blood Pressure
+Beating the Main Stroke Devil – High Blood Pressure

 But here’s the problem.
-The nicotine from smoking feels like it treats a down mood.
+The nicotine from smoking feels good.
+It treats a down mood.
 And, nicotine is addictive.
-If your mood is too down without smoking ask your doctor for a medicine for depression.
-If you’re not depressed and can’t stop smoking, you’re addicted to nicotine.
-Find a safer source for nicotine.
-Smoking is the most dangerous way to get your nicotine hit.
-Stop smoking and start vaping (electronic “cigarettes”).
-Or stop smoking and use nicotine patches.
+If you get depressed, angry, and irritable if you don’t smoke, ask your doctor for a medicine for depression.
+If you’re really not depressed but you can’t stop smoking, you’re addicted to the nicotine.
+So, find a safer source for your nicotine hit.
+Smoking is the most dangerous way to get nicotine.
+Stop smoking and use nicotine patches.
 Or, stop smoking and chew nicotine gum.
+Maybe even stop smoking and start vaping (just no junk or oil vape juice).
 Do whatever, but stop smoking.
-We mean it, really.
-It might not feel like the best answer to you, but you’ve got to stop smoking.
+It might not feel like the best answer to you right now, but you’ve got to stop smoking.

-That Fat in Your Blood
+Those Fats in Your Blood